jordanpotti/jordanpotti.github.io/_pages/home.md

 **The Questions** are sets of questions that need to be answered at a given maturity level.
 The answers are highly dynamic and should be reveiwed frequently.

 #### Base Questions
+	What does blue assume about their own abilities?
+	Who/What is targeting your organization?
+	What are your organizations crown jewels?
+	Where are the strengths and weaknesses of the blue team?

 #### Advanced Questions
+	Where does the critical data live, and how is it transferred between systems?
+	Who has access to the critical data?
+Who is supposed to have access to it?